sanjay035/Human-Activity-Recognition/README.md

 # Human-Activity-Recognition
-A Classification based task of predicting human activity based on the raw sensor data from the Accelerometer and Gyroscope.
+A Classification based task of predicting human activity (Sitting, standing, walking etc) based on the raw sensor data from the Accelerometer and Gyroscope.

 * Types of MLPs tried are,
   1. Used basic multi layered LSTM since it's a time series data of overlapping windows.